ravikumar1002/email-client/README.md

 # Email Clinet App

-This is a email clint dummy app.
-In this app you can see a vie a how email list page looks like with some functionality option
+This is an email client dummy app.
+In this app, you can see a view a how the email list page looks with some functionality options.

 <a href="https://email-client-fe.netlify.app/" target="_blank">Live Link</a>

 ## Features:

- * Showing list throughtapi fetching
+- Showing list through API fetching
- * View separate one email
+- View separate email
- * Filter: read, unread, favorites
+- Filter: read, unread, favorites
- * Using persistent storage technologies  for email
+- Using persistent storage technologies for email